melezhik/outthentic/README.md

 There are lot of reasons why you might need a hooks.
 To say a few:

 - redefine stdout
 - define generators
 - call downstream stories
 - other custom code

 # Hooks API

-Story hooks API provides several functions to change story behaviour at runtime
+Story hooks API provides several functions to change story behavior at run time

 ## Redefine stdout

 *set_stdout(STRING)*